kierun/bash-libs/README.md

-# bash-skeleton-script
+# bash-libs

+A collections of really useful[⸮](https://en.wikipedia.org/wiki/Irony_mark) bash scripts that you can source into your own script to make your script more niffty.

+## What is in there?

-This is an over-engineered bash script template with 256 colour logging…
++ **logging.bash** This is an over-engineered bash script template with 256 colour logging…

-To use it, just clone this repo and copy `skelelton.bash` to whatever you wish to call your script.
+## Notes.

 *Criticism, bug reports, and improvements are most welcome! ☺*